greenelab/lab-website-template/README.md

   This template uses GitHub Actions to help [build the research page](#automatic-citations).
 - `/_includes` - Reusable, small snippets of HTML that can take parameters, aka _components_.
   See `index.md` for which ones you are meant to use.
-  Notably, see `header.html` to edit the links shown in the site header.
+  Notably, see `header.html` to change the links that appear in the header on every page.
 - `/_layouts` - Templates that all pages are built upon.
+  See `member.html` and `post.html` to change how the individual team member and blog post pages look.
 - `/css` - Sass styles that determine how the site looks.
   Notably, see `variables.scss` to change things like site-wide colors and fonts.
-  If you need to add your own custom styles, make a new `.scss` file here and make sure to include it in `/_includes/styles.html`.
+  If you need to add your own custom styles, make a new `.scss` file here and make sure to list it in `/_includes/styles.html`.
 - `/js` - JavaScript "plugins" that add interactive features to the site, such as tooltips.
-- `start.sh` - A convenient script to start and open the site on your computer.
-  Quicker to type and easier to remember than the commands it runs.
-  Run like `./start.sh`.

 ### Under-the-hood files and folders